 Each client we work with can expect a personalized approach to their case.
-This means we’ll learn as much about you and your claim and possible during a thorough investigation.
+This means we’ll learn as much about you and your claim as possible during a thorough investigation.
 We’ll help you address your hopes and concerns with your claim and help you fight for the best possible outcome.
 In successful actions, this can include monetary damages and other forms of legal relief.

 Recoverable Damages in a Civil Sexual Assault Case

 Colorado law permits victims of crimes, including sex crimes, to seek damages for their losses through civil lawsuits.
-This means that if you are a survivor of sexual assault, rape, or another form of sexual abuse, you can file a lawsuit seeking damages against your abuser whether or not they were criminally charged or convicted.
+This means that if you are a survivor of sexual assault, rape, or another form of sexual abuse, you can file a lawsuit seeking damages against your abuser, whether or not they were criminally charged or convicted.

-Recoverable damages such a lawsuit can include the following:
+Recoverable damages include the following: